ogonz007/neuron/README.md

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/neuronFlowChart.gif)

-Up to this point, we have an a good idea of what the program should do, in what order certain operations should be done, and have visualized the flow of information through the program.
-We now have what we need to start writing code based pseudocode.
-We will use the information from the previous pseudocode examples to generate code based pseudocode for one main functions of the final working program.
+Up to this point, we have had a good idea of what the program should do, in what order certain operations should be done, and have visualized the flow of information through the program.
+We will use information from the previous pseudocode examples to generate code based pseudocode for one function of the final working program.

 ### 3. Code based pseudocode